-John is a member of the Board of Aldermen’s Ways & Means Committee, Public Safety Committee, Transportation & Commerce Committee, Intergovernmental Affairs Committee, Legislative Matters Committee, and Education & Youth Matters Committee.
+John is a member of the Board of Aldermen’s Ways & Means Committee, Public Safety Committee, Housing, Urban Development & Zoning Committee, Intergovernmental Affairs Committee, Legislative Matters Committee, and Public Utilities Committee.

 Ways & Means Committee: considers all matters and bills related to questions of finance, assessments, budget, public debt and appropriations of the city.